natasharamburrun/Technical-test-Birdie/README.md

 ## Technical test Birdie

 ### Key requirements:
-- SPA Small Single page application that visualizes database data
+- SPA Small Single page application that visualises database data
-- Application should allow to select a column (amongst demographic data), then display, for each different value in this column, number of lines with this value, and "age" value average.
+- An application should allow selecting a column (amongst demographic data), then display, for each different value in this column, number of lines with this value, and "age" value average
 - Values must be sorted by decreasing order
-- One can display only 100 first values.
+- One can display only 100 first values

 <hr>